 SCREEN-SPACE was created to provide independent coverage of the world of cinema.
-The opinion will not be dictated by commercial interests in order to make the site profitable, but by a commitment to a unique perspective, fresh content and user interaction.
+The opinion will not be dictated by commercial interests, but by a commitment to a unique perspective, fresh content and user interaction.

 SCREEN-SPACE will adhere to editorial guidelines that ensure content is 100% factual and that gossip and rumour are avoided.
 Feedback will be monitored for any hateful or offensive posts, as SCREEN-SPACE exists for like-minded people who respect and want to engage in meaningful conversations about film, in all its forms.

 SCREEN-SPACE encourages and welcomes all suggestions for content.
 We want to cover what you want to read, so please let us know of film screenings, events, filmmakers, courses, release dates, etc, from any corner of the world.
 All will be considered.

 From SIMON FOSTER, Founder and Editor-in-Chief of SCREEN-SPACE:

 "Like many of the great cities around the world, the cinema-going landscape of my hometown of Sydney, Australia, has shifted under my feet over the last 40-odd years.
 The suburban single-screen theatre, where the Saturday afternoon double-feature still ran until as recently as the mid 1980s, has all but vanished; the arthouse and underground venues have shut down, denying a new generation the thrill of watching their first Cronenberg or Lynch or Herzog film in a dark, dank (and, by today's standards, probably dangerous) fleapit.
 I'm grateful for home-theatre technology and am happy to sit in a comfortable multiplex chair, don't get me wrong.
 But I don't know if todays impressionable moviegoer is as engulfed by the sensorial thrill and lasting memories that 'a trip to the movies' meant to past generations.